-The city, which is currently gentrifying some of its neighborhoods, was once strictly the Uptown and Midtown areas.
-Currently, the Uptown area is the main community in Harrisburg that is being gentrified, changing into a neighborhood now known as Olde Uptown.
+Currently, the Uptown area is the main community of Harrisburg that is being gentrified, changing into a neighborhood now known as Olde Uptown.

 Other than Uptown, the other neighborhoods are Hillside, which is divided into separate parts like Hilltop, Darkville, or 3rd Ward / Allison Hill, around Market, Herr, and Derry streets.

-With demographics changing once again, as they did between the 1960s and 1980s, people are relocating to outside the city in the suburban part of the Harrisburg metropolitan.
+With demographics changing once again, due gentrification and other community aspects, as they did between the 1960s and 1980s, the people of the urban community are relocating outside the city into the suburban parts of the Harrisburg metropolitan.